AlejandroJRosales/QuantumSVMFraudDetection/README.md

 # Quantum Support Vector Machine Fraud Detection
-Applying a Quantum Support Vector Machine for credit card fraud detection in Qiskit.
-The applied QSVM makes use of quantum enhanced feature spaces optimization based on the research paper, Supervised Learning with Quantum Enhanced Feature Spaces.
-The classifier used is a Variational Quantum Classifier with 29-dimensional ZZ feature mapping for a 2-qubit quantum kernel.
+I am applying a Quantum Support Vector Machine for credit card fraud detection in Qiskit.
+The applied QSVM uses quantum enhanced feature spaces optimization based on the research paper, Supervised Learning with Quantum Enhanced Feature Spaces.
+The classifier is a Variational Quantum Classifier with 29-dimensional ZZ feature mapping for a 2-qubit quantum kernel.
 Adjust parameters in code if need be.

 Read the amazing original work of the researchers on the paper, Supervised Learning with Quantum Enhanced Feature Spaces.
 Which you can find here: https://arxiv.org/pdf/1804.11326.pdf

-You can read a summary and analysis of the math, circuitry, and quantum mechanics behind the support vector machine with quantum-enhanced feature space on my website here: https://www.contextswitching.org/tcs/quantummachinelearning/#quantum-support-vector-machine
+You can read a summary and analysis of the math, circuitry, and quantum mechanics behind the support vector machine with quantum-enhanced feature space on my website here: https://www.contextswitching.org/tcs/quantumsvm/

 ## Installation